kehantan/labbook/docs/protein/sds_page.rst

 **Procedure**

 #.
 Add 3 to 5 uL of protein marker into the first well in the gel.
 #.
-Add 10 uL of the prepared protein sample into other wells.
+Add 10 uL of the prepared protein sample their corresponding wells.

 Running gel
 -----------